Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Kyoto Central Station and Kyoto Tower

-After a rejuvenating day at Lake Biwa, we headed back to Kyoto.
+Refreshed after a day at Lake Biwa, we headed back to Kyoto.

-We made a stop at Kyoto Central Station, which has an impressive complex of shops and restaurants.
-Right across from it is the iconic Kyoto Tower, with an observation deck 100 meters high offering stunning 360º views of the city and surrounding region.
+We made a stop at Kyoto Station, which is home to an impressive maze of shops and restaurants.
+Right across from it is the iconic Kyoto Tower, with an observation deck 100 meters up, offering sweeping 360° views of the city.
 I highly recommend buying your tickets in advance through the official website.

 .